Mondelez's move on Hershey sends shivers through cocoa market

-NEW YORK (Reuters) - When Olam International (OLAM.SI) agreed to buy rival Archer Daniels Midland Co’s (ADM.N) cocoa processing business in December 2014, catapulting it into the top echelon of bean buyers, confectioners worried about its outsized power over prices.
+NEW YORK, July 1 (Reuters) - When Olam International agreed to buy rival Archer Daniels Midland Co’s cocoa processing business in December 2014, catapulting it into the top echelon of bean buyers, confectioners worried about its outsized power over prices.

-Now, Mondelez International Inc’s (MDLZ.O) audacious bid on Thursday for Hershey Co (HSY.N), to create by far the world’s largest cocoa buyer, could hand the bargaining chips in the volatile niche market back to the candy makers.
+Now, Mondelez International Inc’s audacious bid on Thursday for Hershey Co, to create by far the world’s largest cocoa buyer, could hand the bargaining chips in the volatile niche market back to the candy makers.
 With more buying power, candy makers could demand lower prices from traders already operating on thin margins.

 Hershey’s board of directors unanimously rejected Mondelez’s $23 billion takeover bid on Thursday.